Vic and Alan, founders of IHS

 The top five software features for successful onsite surveys

-An Interview with Glen Vardy of Roberts Vardy Associates The average housing association spends thousands each year on surveys to ensure their portfolio of properties are safe, comfortable and energy efficient for their tenants.
-Asset managers are looking for...
+An Interview with Glen Vardy, Qualified Surveyor.
+The average housing association spends thousands each year on surveys to ensure their portfolio of properties are safe, comfortable and energy efficient for their tenants.
+Asset managers are looking for detailed,...

 SAP – the steeply rising road to 2050 and net zero housing emissions